- Competitive Analysis

 To keep it simple, voice search is voice recognition technology that allows people to perform searches by speaking into a device.
 These devices range from smartphones and computers to home assistant devices, which we’ll discuss in-depth later.
 Google voice search queries have gone up exponentially over the years, so it’s crucial to understand these developments and incorporate them into your digital marketing strategy.

-- Globally, smart speaker shipments grew nearly 200 percent YOY in Q3 2018.
+- Globally, smart speaker shipments grew nearly 200% YOY in Q3 2018.
 Amazon shipped the most devices, with Google close behind.
 Consumers are recognizing the value obtained from voice’s user-friendly interactions (Strategy Analytics, 2019).

-- 61 percent of 25-64-year-olds say they’ll use their voice devices more in the future.
-The 18-24 demographic mirrors this trend, with 57 percent saying they’ll increase their voice device usage in the coming years (PwC, 2018).
+- 61% of those in the 25-64 age bracket say they’ll use their voice devices more in the future.
+The 18-24 demographic mirrors this trend, with 57% saying they’ll increase their voice device usage in the coming years (PwC, 2018).

-- 71 percent of wearable device owners predict they’ll perform more voice searches in the future.
+- 71% of wearable device owners predict they’ll perform more voice searches in the future.
 Though wearable users are the most optimistic, tablet and speaker users are not far behind (PwC, 2018)

 - Out of the 3.5 billion searches performed on Google every day, almost a third of those are voice searches (TheeDesign, 2017).